 Piscataway, NJ 08854

 Attendees will hear about our forthcoming teaching materials, which will provide teachers with a wealth of material on the history, philosophy, law, and current issues regarding freedom of speech.
-These will include PowerPoint presentations, handouts, critical thinking prompts, in-class activity kits, and a wide range of reading selections and short videos.
+These First Amendment resources for teachers will include PowerPoint presentations, handouts, critical thinking prompts, in-class activity kits, and a wide range of reading selections and short videos.
 All of these materials will be made available to teachers free of charge, and we look forward to sharing them broadly in the weeks and months to come.

 As we tour the country for these various conferences, we are very interested to hear firsthand perspectives from teachers confronted with the challenges of teaching controversial topics in class and trying to foster an atmosphere of civil debate.
 We’re also eager to solicit feedback on our in-progress class materials.